-Accounts receivable is the balance of funds that a company is owed from goods and services that have already been delivered; however, the goods and services have not been paid for yet.
-An example is when a customer buys a product on credit, meaning they still owe you the value of the products even though they have already been transferred the risks and rewards of ownership.
+Accounts receivable is the balance of funds that a company is owed from goods and services that they have sold; however, the goods and services have not yet been paid for.
+An example is when a customer buys a product on credit, meaning they still owe you the money for the products even though the risks and rewards of ownership have transferred.

 Companies are willing to accept accounts receivable since it may entice more sales in situations where the customer does not have cash on hand but still wants to buy products and services.

 Since the arrangement results in money owed to the company, it is represented as an asset.
 Accounts receivables are listed on the balance sheet as a current asset, and they are an important item in the operating assets of a company or working capital.
 They are assets and liabilities associated with the day-to-day operations of a company.
 Accounts receivables essentially represent a short-term IOU from customers.

 When customers receive goods and services from a company before paying, it is expected that they will eventually pay the company.
 However, there is a chance that some customers may not end up paying due to the customer’s financial health or simply being an unreliable customer.
 Since companies cannot expect 100% of accounts receivables to be collected, accountants have devised a contra asset account known as an allowance for doubtful accounts to record this estimated uncollectible amount.